Moreau-Lab/Tutorials/GitGitHubTutorial.md

 Next, click the green “Push” arrow button to put your changes to GitHub.
 You can check that this worked by refreshing the file in GitHub in your browser.

+#### Clean Up

+Like above, you can delete the “Test” repository from your computer and from GitHub, keeping everything tidy.

 # You’re good to go\!